Addressing Disparities in Breast Cancer Care Among African American Women

 Breast Cancer Diagnoses in African-American Women

 African-American women are more likely to be diagnosed with advanced stage of disease compared to other racial groups in the U.S., which plays a significant role in ethnic disparities in survival rates.
 Certain tumor characteristics, such as a higher likelihood of developing aggressive basal-like and triple-negative breast cancer, show that biological differences linked to ancestral migration from western sub-Saharan Africa may play a role in breast cancer rates in African-American women.
 Biological differences may also explain why African-American women, on average, receive a breast cancer diagnosis at a younger age – twice as likely to be diagnosed with breast cancer under the age of 35 compared to white women.
-These factors led the American College of Radiology/Society of Breast Imaging to update its screening guidelines for African-American women, recommending doctors look at risk factors at age 30 for women from this group to determine if high risk screening prior to age 40 would provide additional benefit.
+These factors led the American College of Radiology/Society of Breast Imaging to update its screening guidelines for African-American women, recommending doctors look at risk factors by age 30 for women from this group to determine if high risk screening prior to age 40 would provide additional benefit.

 In addition to biological factors, economic and social factors continue to play a central role in differences in breast cancer survival.
 According to the U.S. Census Bureau, poverty rates are more than twice as high in African-American communities compared to white-American communities.
 Those patients with less means are less likely to have a primary care physician and to receive preventive health care services including mammography screening.
 This is also reflected in cancer care, leading to decreased rates of chemotherapy and radiotherapy following a breast cancer diagnosis, which impacts African-American women at increased rates.
 In addition, complex medical conditions, seen at higher rates among this group – including obesity, diabetes and hypertension – can also lead to worse outcomes after a breast cancer diagnosis.